 Becoming a Full-Time Artist

-Many of us dream of creating art full-time and having that art generate an income to help support our lives.
-Yet the reality of what it takes to be a full-time creative is sometimes beyond our imagination.
+Many of us dream of becoming a full-time artist and having that art generate a sustainable income.
+Yet the reality of what it takes to make art full time is sometimes hard to grasp.

-How do we make that leap?
+How do we take that leap?
 And, what if we have others whose livelihood depends on our income?
-Well, then it’s not just us taking the plunge into full-time art because let’s face it: They’re diving in with us.
+Let’s face it, oftentimes it’s not just us taking the plunge into being a full-time artist: They are diving in with us.

-We asked two artists, featured in past issues of Acrylic Artist, to share their insights and advice on how to make the transition to creating art as our only source of income.
+Below, two successful full-time artists share their advice on how to transition into making art as the only source of income.
+Enjoy!

 Karin Nelson successfully made the leap from an artist with a traditional career to an artist with art as her main career.
 Working with her husband, they took a business-like approach to her work transition, focusing on the financial aspect of the career change.